yulonglim/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* `ID` is made up of student’s class and student’s number in class e.g., if a student is from Class A and have student number 2, then the student’s ID would be A2

 </div>

 ### Viewing help : `help`